kamamori/chater/README.md

 # CHATER! /mini-chat

- Chater! is a mini-chat project on Symfony "3.3" using Sockets.
+ Chater! is a real time chat application powered by Symfony3  and Ratchet using WebSockets.

 # Requirements